Turkish passport: Visa requirements for Turkish ordinary passport holders

-As of 2025, Turkish citizens have visa-free or visa on arrival access to 114 countries and territories, ranking the Turkish passport 45th in the world according to the Henley Passport Index.
+As of 2026, Turkish citizens have visa-free or visa on arrival access to 113 countries and territories, ranking the Turkish passport 45th in the world according to the Henley Passport Index.

+Turkey is the only EU candidate country whose citizens are still required visas for their travels to the European Union member countries.

 Turkish passport, along with the Russian passport, is the highest ranking ordinary passport whose holders are still required visas for their travels to the European Union, the United States, the United Kingdom, and Canada.